colevandersWands/reversed-strings/README.md

 This may feel tedious but we promise you it will pay off in the long run.
 By paying attention to you thinking process you will start to notice what strategies work for you, which strategies you use too often, and where you struggle.
 Even more importantly, writing out your process will help you generalize your problem solving skills - taking them from the world of coding small challenges to the world of application development.

-It will feel a little tedious to be going into such detail on small problems.
+If you find yourself getting stuck or having trouble understanding just what you're supposed to do, try taking a few simple examples inputs and solving them by hand.
+This will make the problem more tangible and less abstract.
+Be sure to include these manual solutions in your process description!

 Stick with it!
 It's best to learn how to analyze your thinking while the problems are simpler.
 You don't want to be trying to understand a full project __and__ your problem solving style a the same time.

 [TOP](#index)